rencyngina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File: 5-local_variables Create a script that lists all local variables and environment variables, and function.
 File: 6-create_local_variable Create a script that creates a new local variable.
 File: 7-create_global_variable Create a script that creates a new global variable.
+File: 8-true_knowledge Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.